timikoponen/timikoponen/_posts/2017-01-29-digital-hang-instrument.md

             caption="Small animations that play visualise the sound." %}

 As a summary I really liked how the project turned out.
 The sound it produces is interesting and somewhat close what I had initially thought out.
 The user interface is minimalistic and the small animations give emphasis to the sound itself.
+And it's fun to play too!
 I used total 4 days for the sound design and the iOS coding.
 Roughly 50% for each.
 And before the actual work I used one day beforehand to test the implementation of Pure Data into iOS.